DaveBenham/VenomModules/doc/Oscillators.md

 There is a secondary pulse output that is high (5V) when the triangle is rising, and low (-5V) when the triangle is falling.

+Bounded VCO is fully polyphonic.
+The number of output channels is the maximum number of channels found across all inputs.
+Monophonic inputs are replicated to match the number of output channels.
+Polyphonic inputs that have fewer channels use constant 0V for missing channels.

+All CV inputs can be driven at audio rates.

 ### SLOW button
 Controls whether the Frequency knob is configured for audio rates or low frequency rates.
 - **Off** ***(dark gray, default)*** - Frequency knob ranges from ~8 Hz to 8372 Hz, with the default noon value at 261.63 Hz (C4).